humbug/humbug/README.md

         "directories": [
             "src"
         ]
+    },
+    "logs": {
+        "json": "./humbuglog.json"
     }
 }
 ```

 Edit as appropriate.
+If you do not define a log, detailed information about escaped
+mutants will not be available.
 If source files exist in the base directory, or files in
 the source directories must be excluded, you can add exclude patterns (here's one
 for files in base directory where composer vendor and Tests directories are excluded):